-Every article is based on facts and research.
-People who support lying politicians or media don’t tend to like my attitude.
-If I can’t back it up, you won’t see it on my page.
-I also like sarcasm, satire and sometimes swear.
+Every article is based on facts and sometimes hours upon hours of research.
+I also like sarcasm, satire, and sometimes swear.
 It gets me through the day.

 I began reporting on events I attended in person and chronicled the Jason Kenney Show from January of 2017 to the 2019 election.
-That was a lot of Jason Kenney.
-I am a storyteller and I told the story.
+I told the story that a lot of people didn’t want to hear.
+I aim to please.

-Oh, and I’m a super geek who gets exceptionally excited when I stumble upon a website that has every Speech from the Throne since 1965.
-Information, factual information, that I can access every minute of every day is the BEST thing about the end of this decade.
-I also hate being wrong so I fact check.
-A lot.
+I’m also a super geek who gets exceptionally excited when I stumble upon a website that has every Speech from the Throne since 1965.

 I’ve always been politically interested, but in 2015 I decided it was time to put my money and my time where my mouth was and roll up my sleeves.